Aggregates/MI_HW2/TechnicalReport.md

 ## Comparison of Agents ##

-* alphabetarecurs found to be the most effective agorithm/agent
+* alphabetarecurs found to be the most effective algorithm/agent
     * able to achieve the 65536 tile approximately 33% of the time at a depth of 4
     * shallower searches, though faster, were only ever able to achieve a maximum tile of 32768
     * interestingly, deeper searches did not necessarily improve these percentages, with large numbers of games still "dying" before reaching a winning position.
-* Our implementation of the monte carlo algorithm did not yield the high results as expected.
+* Our implementation of the Monte Carlo algorithm did not yield the high results as expected.
 Our implementation has been based of the Monte Carlo Simulator ([Python Programming .net, 2014](http://pythonprogramming.net/monte-carlo-simulator-python/)) using the random move generator as created in our Randomiser AI.
 We expect that the more games it plays to make its decision will take considerably more time to run.
-With a `numberOfGames = 2`, the AI was ble to achieve scores of 2048 in 10 minuts, however it would soon lose.
+With a `numberOfGames = 2`, the AI was able to achieve scores of 2048 in 10 minutes, however it would soon lose.
 Due to the randomiser's nature, using more games in the algorithm should spread the distribution of the direction to move in, making a singular choice more difficult as all directions become likely candidates.
+Using a combination of heuristics and random moves should improve the effectiveness of this algorithm

 # Final Comments #